Fair Resource Allocation in Federated Learning: Evaluation

 \textbf{Choosing $q$.} As discussed in Section~\ref{sec: method}, a natural question is to determine how $q$ should be tuned in the \qffl objective.
-The framework is flexible in that it allows one to choose $q$ to tradeoff between reduced variance of the accuracy distribution and a high average accuracy.
-The larger $q$ is, the more fairness could be imposed, though the average accuracy may potentially suffer.
+Our framework is flexible in that it allows one to choose $q$ to tradeoff between fairness/uniformity and average accuracy.
+We empirically show that there are a family of $q$'s that can result in variable levels of fairness (and accuracy) on synthetic data in Table \ref{table: variable_q_synthetic}, Appendix \ref{appen: full_exp}.
 In general, this value can be tuned based on the data/application at hand and the desired amount of fairness.
-In particular, a reasonable approach in practice would be to run Algorithm \ref{alg: ffl} with multiple $q$'s in parallel to obtain multiple final global models, and then select amongst these based on performance (e.g., accuracy) on the validation data.
-Rather than selecting just one optimal $q$ from this procedure, each device could also pick a device-specific model based on their validation data.
+Another reasonable approach in practice would be to run Algorithm \ref{alg: ffl} with multiple $q$'s in parallel to obtain multiple final global models, and then select amongst these based on performance (e.g., accuracy) on the validation data.
+Rather than using just one optimal $q$ for all devices, for example, each device could pick a device-specific model based on their validation data.
 We show additional performance improvements with this device-specific strategy in Table \ref{table: multipleq} in Appendix \ref{appen: full_exp}.
 Finally, we note that one potential issue is that increasing the value of $q$ may slow the speed of convergence.
-However, for values of $q$ that result in more fair results on our datasets, we do not observe significant convergence slowdown, as shown in Figure \ref{fig: convergence}, Appendix \ref{appen: full_exp}.
+However, for values of $q$ that result in more fair results on our datasets, we do not observe significant decrease in the convergence speed, as shown in Figure \ref{fig: convergence}, Appendix \ref{appen: full_exp}.